XINEXPORT/vite-ghpages/README.md

 # View site here
 https://www.texascodingclub.com/

-Texas Coding Club is a collaborative blog site created by Joe Aguado and Christine Hoang.
+Texas Coding Club is a western themed, collaborative blog site created by Joe Aguado and Christine Hoang.

 This blog covers topics, such as:
 * Sharing new technologies